cleeus/obstack/README.md

 Heap fragmentation occurs when the heap address space of a programm is scattered with small chunks of memory that are in use.
-Between these small chunks there may be lots of free memory but not in contigous blocks.
+Between these small chunks there may be lots of free memory but not in contiguous blocks.
 This problem is similar to fragmentation in harddisk filesystems.
-Now when the programmer tries to allocate a reasonably large block of contigous memory, the memory allocator may not be able to fullfill the request, neither be reusing a free block nor by requesting new memory from the operation system because there is no more free region in the address space of the program.
+Now when the programmer tries to allocate a reasonably large block of contigous memory, the memory allocator may not be able to fulfill the request, neither by reusing a free block nor by requesting new memory from the operation system because there is no more free region in the address space of the program.
 This often means a fatal out of memory exception.